dudewheresmycode/opengolfsim.com/tools/approach-r10-connect/approach-r10.md

   </tr>
   <tr>
     <td>
 3. The first time we use this option, we'll need do some setup.
-On the next screen click the **Gear** icon.
+On the next screen click the <b>Gear</b> icon.
     </td>
     <td halign="center">
       <a href="/assets/garmin-golf/2-e6-settings.jpg" target="_blank">